Ella Krainsky is a staff attorney in the San Francisco office of Lieff Cabraser.

-Abbye is an associate in Lieff Cabraser’s San Francisco office.
+Abbye is an associate in Lieff Cabraser’s New York office.
 She earned her law degree from the University of Michigan Law School, where she won the Excellence in Pro Bono Service Award for Outstanding 2L Student of the Year and the 2015 American Association for Justice Mike Eidson Scholarship.
 She was a semi-finalist in the Campbell Moot Court in 2014-2015, and worked on the 2015-2016 Williams Moot Court as well as serving on the Michigan Law School Associate International Law Dean Selection Advisory Board in 2015.

 She served as President of the Jessup International Moot Court and was 7th Place Individual Oralist in the 2015 Regionals, was a Board Member and Legal Observer Coordinator for the National Lawyer’s Guild Chapter 2014-2016, Co-President (2014-2015) and 1L Representative (2013-2014) of the Outlaws LGBT Student Group, worked on the Syrian Accountability Project (2015-2016) and served as Social Chair of the American Civil Liberties Union Chapter.

 Michelle Lamy is an associate in Lieff Cabraser’s San Francisco office.
 Prior to joining Lieff Cabraser, Michelle was a Law Clerk to the Honorable Thelton E. Henderson of the United States District Court for the Northern District of California.